danchoi/vnews/README.markdown

 * `,m` calls up the feed selection window, sorted alphabetically
 * `,M` calls up the feed selection window, sorted by the number of times you read an item from each feed

-For all of the commands, you'll see an autocomplete window appear at the top.
+For all of these commands, you'll see an autocomplete window appear at the top.
 The standard Vim autocomplete keystrokes apply:

 * `C-p` and `C-n` move you up and down the match list